Skip to main content

 About Master Classes

-The Prečkanja - Sconfinamenti Festival will host two exceptional master classes.
+This year, the Festival of Prečkanja - Sconfinamenti will host three exceptional masterclasses.

-Alexander Gadjiev and his father, the renowned pedagogue Siavush Gadjiev, will lead a piano course for 12 selected pianists who will deepen their musical expression.
-The course will end with a concert by the participants Per aspera ad astra in Ljubljana (SI).
+Alexander Gadjiev and his father, renowned pedagogue Siavush Gadjiev, will lead a piano course for 12 selected pianists to deepen their musical expression.
+The course will end with a concert of the participants Per aspera ad astra in Ljubljana (SI).
+The second masterclass, led by Noam Sivan, world-renowned pioneer of classical improvisation, will focus on improvisation in classical music.
+The participants of the course will present their skills at the final Impromptu concert in Gorizia (IT).
+The Festival will also offer a Masterclass in Composition with the internationally renowned Spanish composer Guillem Palomar.